 Each faculty member may submit or be included in only one proposal.

-1. Application Cover Page: Complete the 1 page application Cover Page.
+1. Cover Sheet: Complete the 1 page Cover Sheet.

-2. Project Description: The Project Description may not exceed 6 pages (12 pt. font, 1" margins) and must contain the following elements:
+2. Project Description: The Project Description may not exceed 6 single-spaced pages (11 pt., Times New Roman or Arial, and 1" margins) and must contain the following sections:

-(i) Background Statement: Include a brief statement on related prior work and clearly delineated research focus and needs.
+• Background Statement: Include a brief statement on related prior work and clearly delineate research focus and needs.

-4. Budget: Please complete the Budget Form.
-All requested funds (e.g., equipment, travel, student support) must be integral to the research and not available within the department, college, institute, or center.
-Justification for equipment requests must be provided.
+4. Budget Form: Complete the Budget Form.
+All requested funds (e.g., materials, equipment, travel, student support) must be integral to the research and not available within the department, college, institute, or center.
+Justification must be provided.
 Funds may not be used for travel to attend conferences.
 Funds may not be used for dual compensation or overload.

-6. Potential Funding Sources: Identify up to five specific funding sources in the Pivot Database (or online) that could be targeted for submittal as a result of the VP ACER award.
-Proposals without these potential sources will not be evaluated.
-Click here for instructions on how to export selected funding opportunities to be included with the VP ACER submission.
-Information on Pivot account setup and funding searches can be found in the Pivot LibGuide.
+6. Potential Funding Sources: Identify at least five specific funding sources that could be targeted for submittal as a result of the VPR AECR award.
+Opportunities can be found by using the Pivot Database or another online method.
+Click here for instructions on how to export selected funding opportunities from Pivot.
+General information on Pivot account setup and funding searches can be found at the Pivot webpage.

 V. REVIEW CRITERIA